ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving a request to delete a Machine Specification with the input parameters (id), the system Updates the is_deleted flag to true in the Machine Specification DB against the id received
+On receiving a request to delete a Machine Specification with the input parameters (id), the system Updates the is_deleted flag to true in the Machine Specification Database against the id received

 1. While deleting the machine specifications the system validates if all required input parameters have been received as listed below for each specific request